-Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Weighted-Average Exercise Price of Outstanding Options, Warrants and Rights Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column(a))

-(a) (b) (c)

-Equity compensation plans approved

-by shareholders(1) 10,889,550 \$ 21.8428(2) 36,172,988

-Equity compensation plans not

-approved by shareholders(3) 291,641 4,864,792

-Total 11,181,191 41,037,780
+Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Exerc Outstan nted-Average cise Price of Iding Options, Its and Rights Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column(a)) (a) (b) (c) Equity compensation plans approved by shareholders(1) 10,889,550 \$ 21.8428(2) 36,172,988 Equity compensation plans not approved by shareholders(3) 291,641 4,864,792 Total 11,181,191 41,037,780

 - (1) The equity compensation plan approved by the Company's shareholders is the 2010 Plan.
-The number in column (a) includes 3,006,658 shares subject to outstanding SOs, 3,682,662 shares subject to outstanding unvested restricted stock unit grants and 4,200,235 shares subject to outstanding unvested Performance Share awards.
+The number in column (a) includes 3,006,658 shares subject to outstanding SOs, 3,682,662 shares subject to outstanding unvested restricted stock unit grants and 4,200,230 shares subject to outstanding unvested Performance Share awards.
 The number of shares subject to outstanding unvested Performance Share awards assumes the maximum number of Performance Shares are issued upon vesting.
 The actual number of Performance Shares issued could be zero to 200% of the target number of Performance Shares underlying unvested awards.
-Assuming the target number of Performance Shares subject to unvested Performance Shares are issued, the number of shares subject to unvested Performance Share awards would be 2,100,115 and 38,273,103 shares would remain available for future issuance under the Company's equity compensation plans. - (2) Represents the weighted-average exercise price of the outstanding SOs granted under the 2010 Plan. - (3) The Gannett Deferred Compensation Plan, or DCP, is a non-qualified plan that provides benefits to directors and key executives of the Company.
+Assuming the target number of Performance Shares subject to unvested Performance Share awards would be 2,100,115 and 38,273,103 shares would remain available for future issuance under the Company's equity compensation plans. - (2) Represents the weighted-average exercise price of the outstanding SOs granted under the 2010 Plan. - (3) The Gannett Deferred Compensation Plan, or DCP, is a non-qualified plan that provides benefits to directors and key executives of the Company.
 The DCP has not been approved by the Company's shareholders.
 The amounts elected to be deferred by each participant are credited to such participant's account in the DCP, and the Company credits these accounts with earnings as if the amounts deferred were invested in the Company's stock or other selected investment funds as directed by the participant.
 Amounts that are not treated as if invested in the Company's stock are distributed in cash, and amounts that are treated as if invested in the Company's stock are generally distributed in shares of stock or cash, at the Company's election.
 However, deferrals by directors of restricted stock grants thereon are required to be distributed in stock under the terms of the DCP.
 The number in column (a) represents the number of shares credited to participants' accounts in the DCP.
 The DCP does not currently include any shares to be issued upon the exercise of outstanding SOs, warrants and rights as a result of deferrals of grants made under the Omnibus Plan.
-The table above does not include any shares that may in the future be credited to participants' accounts in the DCP are general unsecured creditors of the Company with respect to their benefits under the plan.
+The table above does not include any shares that may in the future be credited to participants' accounts in the DCP as a result of salary deferrals or transfers of other funds held in the plan.
+Participants in the DCP are general unsecured creditors of the Company with respect to their benefits under the plan.